 Wednesday Cloudy.
 Very high (90%) chance of rain.
 Rain heavy at times in the west during this afternoon and early evening.
 Winds NW 30 to 45 km/h tending W 20 to 30 km/h in the late evening.
 Daytime maximum temperatures between 11 and 16.
 Low-Moderate.

-Monday Cloudy.
-High (80%) chance of snow showers, most likely in the morning.
-Possible hail in the morning and afternoon.
-Winds W/SW 25 to 40 km/h.
+Thursday Cloudy.
+High (80%) chance of showers or snow.
+The chance of a thunderstorm and hail in the west in the morning and afternoon.
+Winds W 25 to 40 km/h.

 Central Weather Forecasts

 South-east Queensland residents are being urged to prepare their families and homes for four days of possible thunderstorms beginning this Friday.

 Coping with drought forces some farmers to bail out while others plough money into irrigation technology

 Forced out by drought El Nino as a hot dry phenomenon seems meaningless to Queensland farmers who have survived more than three years of drought.

 A total fire ban is in place for most of Victoria, with forecast hot and windy conditions described as the perfect "formula" for triggering bushfires.